usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

    baseline_terms = [0] #polynomial baseline coefficients where the index is equal to the coefficient order

-The :py:func:`MATS.simulate_spectrum` function also allows for error to be added:
+The :py:func:`MATS.simulate_spectrum` function also allows for error to be added in the following ways:

-* to the absorption axis through SNR.
-The SNR is implemented by adding  gaussian noise to the spectra such that the (maximum alpha - minimum alpha) / noise is equal to the SNR.
+* to the absorption axis through signal-to-noise ratio (SNR).
+The SNR is implemented by adding  gaussian noise to the spectra such that the (maximum alpha - minimum alpha) / noise is equal to the set SNR.
 * to the wavenumber axis through the wave_err parameter.
-The wavenumber err is a gaussian noise error of the specified magnitude added to the wavenumber axis.
+The wavenumber error is implemented by adding a gaussian noise error of the specified magnitude to the wavenumber axis.
 * to the mole fraction through the molefraction_err parameter.
-The molefraction_err is implemented as a percent error bias on each molecule molefraction, such that the simulated value is off by a constant positve offset from the simulated value(could enter negative percent error to get negative offset).
+The molefraction error is implemented as a percent error bias on each (could enter a negative percent error to get negative offset).
 This mimics the maximum impact that a constant error in sample mole fraction would have.
 * to the temperature/pressure through the temperature_err and pressure_err dictionaries.
 In experiments there are generally two type of errors with pressure and temperature measurements.
 The first is a constant bias in the reading.
 The second type of error is an actual change in the pressure/temperature during the collection of the spectrum.
-To account for both error types the pressure_err and temperature_err are dictionaries, where the keys correspond to 'bias/per_bias' (bias for temperature and per_bias for pressure), function (allows 'linear' or 'sine') and params.
-If the function is 'linear' then param keys are 'm' and 'b' corresponding to the slope and interecept.
-If the function is 'sine' then the param keys are 'amp', 'freq', and 'phase' corresponding to the amplitude, period, and phase of the etalon.
-For both temperature and pressure, the pressure/temperature recorded in the simulated spectra output include the average pressure or temperature over the segment (representing the frequency of the pressure/temperature measurement in an experiment) and does not include the bias in pressure/temperature as this is an unknown.
+To account for both error types the pressure_err and temperature_err are dictionaries, where the keys correspond to 'bias/per_bias' (bias for temperature and per_bias for pressure), function (allows 'linear' or 'sine'), and params.
+If the function is 'linear' then the param keys are 'm' and 'b' corresponding to the slope and interecept.
+If the function is 'sine' then the param keys are 'amp', 'freq', and 'phase' corresponding to the amplitude, period, and phase of the sine function.
+For both temperature and pressure, the pressure/temperature recorded in the simulated spectra output include the average pressure or temperature over the segment (analogous to the frequency of the pressure/temperature measurement in an experiment) and does not include the bias in pressure/temperature as this is would be an unknown in an experiment.

 .. code:: ipython3